gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/_index.en.md

 - **NodePodsFull**: Node pod capacity is exhausted.

 ### Velero

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/velero).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/velero).

 Refer to the [general Runbook for investigating Velero alerts]({{< ref "velero" >}}).